nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   2. Format: "dd/MM/yyyy" (e.g., "22/08/2023")
   3. Format: "MMM d, yyyy" (e.g., "Nov 11, 2023")

-  Command example: set 1000 on 22/08/2023 (For setting a new goal command)
+  Command example: `set 1000 on 22/08/2023` (For setting a new goal command)

+  Please note that some **unexisting date with correct format** will be treated as last day of the month.
+If you find the input date is wrong, please use a delete command to help you.
+(31 Feb will be treated as 28 Feb, depends on the year.)

 ## Content of Command

 1. Quick link to particular command.